designatednerd/DNSSwipeableTableCell/README.md

 I've refactored the code that was included in the tutorial, which is is more meant as an exercise in helping n00bs dive into figuring out how Apple's code works under the hood, into this library, which I'm hoping will be helpful for anyone dealing with this in production code.

 ##The Biggest Changes
-* Removed dependency on the storyboard
+* Removed dependency on the storyboard (though you can still use one if you like)
 * Made the `myContentView` public so the cell could be subclassed and recycled more easily.
 * Beefed up delegate to handle an arbitrary number of buttons
 * Added datasource to allow tons of user-configurable options